 To be a world-class athlete, it’s just as much a mental sport as it is physical.
 For Florence, self-awareness is key.
 “It definitely makes me more mindful of what I’m doing,” he says.
 “WHOOP will help me accomplish my goals for 2021 by helping me regulate my recovery and my training.”

 To learn more about John John and immerse yourself in the beautiful Hawaii landscapes, you can follow his Instagram or YouTube channel.
-For the full story behind his ACL recovery and comeback to make the first-ever US Olympic Surfing Team, watch his recent documentary “Tokyo Rising” available on Amazon Prime.
+For the full story behind his ACL recovery and comeback, watch his recent documentary “Tokyo Rising” available on Amazon Prime.